bcrespin/ansible.pf/README.md

 configure pf rules
 it should work on FreeBSD and OpenBSD if pf rules respect pf version of the OS

+new pf.conf ruleset is tested, but if test fail, pf.conf is not rollbacked even pf.conf is backuped for manual restore. of course, if test fail, active pf ruleset is not altered, till reboot...

 Requirements
 ------------